Marcel Büchel

-Marcel Büchel (born 18 March 1991) is a professional footballer who plays as a midfielder for Italian club Messina.
+Marcel Büchel (born 18 March 1991) is a professional footballer who plays as a midfielder for Serie D club UniPomezia 1938.
 Born in Austria, he represents Liechtenstein at international level.

 Club career

 Early career

 Born in Feldkirch, Austria, Büchel began his career with the youth teams of Swiss club FC St. Gallen and Italian club Siena.
 Büchel signed a season-long loan deal with Juventus for the 2010–11 season, and made his professional debut for Juventus in the 2010–11 UEFA Europa League, in a group stage match against Austrian team Red Bull Salzburg on 4 November 2010.

 On 1 July 2011, Büchel was sent out on loan to Serie B side Gubbio on a season-long deal.
 He finished the 2011–12 Serie B campaign having made 17 league appearances for the club, and scoring 1 goal.
 Büchel spent the next season out on loan to Cremonese.

 Juventus

 On 31 January 2013, it was officially communicated that Büchel was sold to former club Juventus in a co-ownership deal.
 In exchange, Siena also signed Juventus' Primavera captain Andrea Schiavone, also on a co-ownership deal.
 As part of the negotiations, Büchel's loan spell at Cremonese would continue.
 He was called up to the Juventus first team by head coach Antonio Conte, as part of a 31-man squad for their pre-season training camp in Valle d'Aosta on 11 July 2013.